-### Visit my main Etc. Guy site for more stories or to connect with me via Twitter.
-Or join the Etc. Guy Facebook page by LIKING it.
+Feel free to visit my main Etc. Guy site and join my Facebook page by LIKING it.